Nationally in Labor Participation

 Scott County: Investing in Our Community

 Scott City and Scott County have a history of being focused on progress.
 Founded by a woman in 1886, they are a community that gets things done.
 For example, they have been working aggressively to expand housing opportunities to accommodate the needs of current and new residents.
-“We are willing to invest in ourselves so that when a business or family wants to come here, they can do so because we have done more to make it possible.
-It takes time to understand why Scott City does things so well, but it’s because we don’t like mediocrity at all.
-We may not always achieve #1 status, but because we shoot for the top, we often achieve superior results” said Katie Eisenhour, Executive Director of The Scott County Development Committee, Inc.
+"We are willing to invest in ourselves so that when a business or family wants to come her,e they can do so because we have done more to make it possible.
+It takes time to understand why Scott City does things so well, but it's because we don't like mediocrity at all.
+We may not always achieve #1 status, but because we shoot for the top, we often achieve superior results." says Katie Eisenhour, Executive Director of the Scott County Development Committee, Inc.

 Investing in Our Community

 The people of Scott County take an active approach to community investments.
-Eisenhour said, “The mindset of the community was, and is yet today: How can we expect others to make an investment in Scott City if we don’t invest in our beloved community first?”
-This philosophy has led to the creation of a $24 million state-of-the-art hospital in 2012, now the area’s largest employer.
-Through the support of an active community foundation and generous community members, they have also built a new field-house at the football field, expanded the local library, created a Veteran’s Memorial park, and built the best flight training and educational center between Kansas City and Denver, where small-plane pilots can train, and youth can be educated.
-The public and private capital investment of $92 million in recent years is extraordinary for a town Scott City’s size.
+Eisenhour says, "The mindset of the community was, and is yet today: How can we expect others to make an investment in Scott City if we don't invest in our beloved community first?"
+This philosophy has led to the creation of a $24 million state-of-the-art hospital in 2012, now the area's largest employer.
+Through the support of an active community foundation and generous community members, they have also built a new field-house at the football field, expanded the local library, created a veteran's memorial park, and built the best flight training and educational center between Kansas City and Denver, where small-plane pilots can train on a redbird simulator, and youth can be educated.
+Another SCDC achievement was bringing a seasoned developer/investor team to construct 20 units of senior income-based tax credit duplex housing in 2019.
+The project was so successful with an excessive waitlist that an expansion of Eastridge is under application for 2023.
+The public and private capital investment of over $126 mi.lion in recent years is extraordinary for a town Scott City's size.

-Scott City is one of two communities in Western Kansas that has earned the prestigious honor of being named an “All-America City”.
+Scott City is one of the two communities in western Kansas that has earned the prestigious honor of being named an "All-America City".
 This is evident in the small-town, friendly atmosphere you encounter when enjoying a fabulous meal in a local restaurant, purchasing gifts in town, or watching a Friday night football game.
-The whole town turned out to watch the girls’ basketball team play at state.
-Living in an All-America City is like stepping back in time when neighbors knew each other, and the community would come together to meet a need.
-This philosophy is alive and well today in Scott City.
+The real prestige of an ACC is that the National Civic League recognizes the community for addressing issues in a manner that improves the quality of life for its citizens!
+Living in an All-America City also brings greater value to the culture of knowing your neighbors are coming together to assist those in mourning, those in need, and those who are sick.
+This culture of care is alive and well today in Scott City.

 Reasons People Move to Scott County

-- #2 in agriculture production in the state and #32 in the Nation
+- #2 in agriculture production revenue in the state and #26 in the nation

-- Growing economy causes good companies to consistently have unfilled positions for incoming residents
+- A growing economy causes good companies to consistently have unfilled positions awaiting new incoming residents

 - Student loan debt forgiveness program that pays up to $15,000 in student loans for those living in Scott County

-- Close proximity to Historic Lake Scott State Park and Garden City
+- Close proximity to the historic Lake Scott State Park and Garden City

-We embrace our cultural differences and provide opportunity for those who possess the entrepreneurial spark to engage in a new venture.
+We embrace our cultural differences and provide opportunities for those who possess the entrepreneurial spark to engage in a new venture.

-The Scott County Development Committee, Inc. (SCDC), led by Executive Director Katie Eisenhour, is here to help local businesses, entrepreneurs, and the community as a whole to grow.
-You can contact Katie with questions or if you have a business challenge that you need to overcome.
-There are specific programs designed to help with business growth and development, such as Neighborhood Revitalization and tax incentives along with loan programs offered through the SCDC and community banks.
-This makes it possible for businesses to obtain the funding they need which may be unavailable through traditional means.
+The Scott County Development Committee, Inc (SCDC) is here to help local businesses, entrepreneurs, and the community as a whole to grow.
+You can contact Executive Director Katie Eisenhour with questions or if you have a business challenge that you need to overcome.
+There are specific programs designed to help with business growth and development, such as neighborhood revitalization and tax incentives along with loan programs offered through the SCDC and community banks.
+This allows businesses to obtain the funding they need, which may be unavailable through traditional means.

 Thriving and Growing

 Scott County has experienced steady and continuous growth as demonstrated by the increased housing demand year over year.
-New businesses including Best Western, ShopKo Hometown, and Love’s Travel Stop have come to town along with new residents working in the healthcare system, and entrepreneurs creating new businesses like Tate’s restaurant.
-They keep coming because Scott County offers a high quality of life and support from local organizations like SCDC.
+New businesses including Best Western, Big R, Love's Travel Stop, and Nulife Market have come to town along with new residents working in the healthcare system, and entrepreneurs creating new businesses and restaurants.
+They keep coming because Scott County offers a high quality of life and support from local organizations like the SCDC.